-Oh yah, the game broke half way through for me.
+Oh yeah, the game broke halfway through for me.
 We’ll get to that in a bit.

 The game is broken up into mediocre quests, solid combat, mediocre customization, etc.

-The Brotherhood of Steel are now the discount Enclave, The Institute are also just the discount Enclave, The Minutemen are basically the National Guard if the National Guard were run by boy scouts, and The Railroad are a discount faction in general.
+The Brotherhood of Steel is now the discount Enclave, The Institute is also just the discount Enclave, The Minutemen are basically the National Guard if the National Guard were run by boy scouts, and The Railroad is a discount faction in general.
 They shouldn’t be a faction.
 They only have one goal, and they don’t plan to do anything beyond helping synths.
 Thus, you’re encouraged to choose either the Brotherhood, or The Institute, but they’re both just discount versions of the Enclave, complete with being entirely unlikeable.

 For the sake of review, I chose The Minutemen, mostly because their rules and morals are so vague, they might as well just be the stock b-movie heroes.
 But, unless you happen to choose the Institute, all the faction endings have the same result.
 They might go a separate way, but they all end the same, and while it does change who patrols the Commonwealth, that’s about all it changes.